Executive Committee

 Governance

-Katie Marvin, M.D., ABFM, Vice-President
+Katie Marvin, M.D., ABFM, President-Elect

 Katherine (Katie) Gamble Marvin, M.D., ABFM, is a family physician at Lamoille Health Partners, a Federally Qualified Health Center, in Stowe and Morrisville VT.
 She received her bachelor’s degree from Princeton University, earned her doctorate at the University of Maryland College of Medicine, and completed her family medicine residency at the University of Vermont Larner College of Medicine.
 Following a surgical obstetrical fellowship at Swedish Hospital in Seattle, Washington, she settled in Lamoille County with her husband, a local sugar maker.
 Dr. Katie Marvin is an advocate for affordable primary care and has been certified by the American Board of Family Medicine since 2007.
 She specializes in infants, pediatrics, teen health, and outpatient procedures, while also giving attention to areas of need related to social determinants of health.
 Currently, a portion of her practice focuses on the evidence based and accessible use of medication assisted treatment for people struggling with substance use disorders.